tcholko/GBD3_Brownian_Dynamics/README.md

   at any time.
 This makes it much more convenient to achieve converged simulation results in cases where many hundreds of hours of wall-time on high-performace clusters may be needed
 - Improved electrostatic and Lennard-Jones grid shape calculation
-- Several trajectory analysis scripts e.g., diffusion coefficients, non-bonded interaction energy calculation, binding pathway analysis, ligand residence times, etc.
+- Scripts to analyze several system properties e.g., diffusion coefficients, non-bonded interaction energy calculation, binding pathway analysis, ligand residence times, etc.